Univa/rumcake/docs/src/content/docs/features/feature-via-vial.md

     // somewhere in your keyboard macro invocation ... via,
     via(
-        use_storage // Optional, if you want to save via configuration ),
+        use_storage // Optional, if you want to save Via configuration ),
     storage = "internal" // You need to specify a storage driver if you specified `use_storage`.
 See feature-storage.md for more information.
 )]
 struct MyKeyboard;

-// Via setup
-use rumcake::via::ViaKeyboard;
-impl ViaKeyboard for MyKeyboard {
-    // OPTIONAL, this example assumes you are using simple-backlight-matrix. const BACKLIGHT_TYPE: Option<BacklightType> = Some(BacklightType::SimpleBacklightMatrix)

-    // OPTIONAL, include this if you want to create macros using the Via app. rumcake::setup_macro_buffer!(512, 16) // Max number of bytes that can be taken up by macros, followed by the max number of macros that can be created.

-    // Required if you specify `use_storage`
-    rumcake::setup_via_storage_buffers!(MyKeyboard);
-}
 ```

 You will need to do additional setup for your selected storage driver as well.